Stability of the Inviscid Power-Law Vortex: Explicit Solutions of the Self-Similar Eigenvalue Equation

-We present an alternative proof that the point spectrum of $L_{ss}$ is empty.
-For simplicity of notation, we assume $\beta=1$, but the proof is entirely the same in the general case.
-We recall Equation (\ref{HOMOGODE}) :
+In this section we solve the eigenvalue equation in terms of the stream function.
+For simplicity of notation, we assume $\beta=1$ and $m=2$, but the proof is entirely the same in the general case.
+We recall Equation \eqref{HOMOGODE} :

 We consider the above homogeneous ordinary differential equation and perform a change of variables $z= -2ik r^{-\alpha}$, since this will put the ordinary differential equation in a form that is already well studied.
 More precisely, we define a new function $w_k(z)$ that is given by